huynhtrankhanh/HCMIU-UI/PenultimateLab.md

     - At the end of the game, a combination of bitter and sweet tastes will be pumped.

 ## Risks
 The risks associated with this study are minimal and similar to those encountered in daily life.
-Tastes used are common and FDA approved.
+Tastes used are common and safe for human consumption.

 ## Confidentiality
 Your data will be kept confidential and anonymous.
 The results will be used for educational purposes only.